HosseinlGholami/Army-Prj/readme.md

-# Next version
+# Next version if I wana develop it by my self

 -------------------------------

-**add camera sender inside docker in to the  add_camera function
+** check  make use of ffmpeg to code and decode again.

+** add process inside the